SlimLP-Y300/slimlp_manifest/README.md

 slimlp_manifest
 ================

-Local Manifest to build SlimLP for the Huawei Y300
+Local Manifest to build SlimLP for the Huawei Y300/G510/G330

-Build Instructions for SlimLP Y300 (U8833)
+Build Instructions
 -----------------------------------------------------------------------------

 1. Initialize repo using the SlimLP manifest (CAF branch)